+THE BOND MOVIE.
 Driving down the pass you will spot some of the points that Goldfinger's Rolls Royce and James Bond in his Aston Martin DB5 drive by during the movie scene on the Furka.
-The most iconic is the Furka Hospiz building next to the entrance to the Rhone Glacier.
-No way you can miss that spot.

 Usually open from late May till early November and closed during the winter month.
 Once weather and avalanche conditions allow the Furka Pass will be opened.
 Constantly updated opening status information on the Furka Pass is available online.

-Besides the unique mountain panorama and the road itself, the Furka Pass entertains its visitors with a walkable ice grot.
-Every year in spring its re-drilled into the Rhone Glacier.
-Park at Hotel Belvedere and walk the 100 metres long tunnel to see fine shades of blue appearing in magical glows.
+In the roughly 100 metres long tunnel you see fine shades of blue appearing in magical glows.
 We recommend to come here already in June, by end of October the tunnel could be a lot shorter because of the melting ice during the summer.